-How will my retina specialist detect and monitor my condition?
+How will my ophthalmologist detect and monitor my condition?

 A doctor will perform one or more of the following tests on your eyesight: